qtc-de/oouch/README.md

 ```

 Since the deploy script will also build all required containers, it can take quite some time.
 However, once it
-completes, all required services should be installed and, after a reboot, *oouch* should be ready to use.
+completes, all required services should be installed and, after a reboot, *Oouch* should be ready to use.
 However,
 notice that the installation script is from 2019 and probably needs some adjustments.